Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Discussion

-Another important finding is that, similarly to the previous studies of another game-based intervention \cite{leder2024feedback} we did not find significant effects from the intervention on the person's self-confidence in tackling misinformation.
-Interestingly, game log data indicated that players' proficiency improved during gameplay; by the third and fourth rounds, they typically produced longer and more comprehensive messages compared to the initial rounds.
-Social Cognitive Theory \cite{bandura1997self}. may explain this discrepancy.
-According to it, enactive mastery experiences — ie., successful task completion— are the most influential sources of self-efficacy\cite{bandura1997self}.
-Positive experiences bolster self-efficacy, while repeated failures undermine it.
-In our game, success was determined by evaluations from LLM-simulated public opinion.
-The qualitative results revealed that the players found that no single strategy was effective for all characters, requiring frequent adjustments based on the unique characteristics of each character.
-This unpredictability made it difficult to achieve consistent success.
+Another key finding is that, similar to other game intervention \cite{leder2024feedback}, we did not find significant effects on participants’ self-confidence in dealing with misinformation.
+Game log data, however, showed that players' proficiency improved as they progressed.
+By the third and fourth rounds, players typically produced longer, more comprehensive messages.
+This discrepancy can be explained by Social Cognitive Theory \cite{bandura1997self}.
+According to the theory, successful task completion are the most powerful sources of self-efficacy \cite{bandura1997self}.
+In our game, success was determined by LLM-simulated public opinion.
+The results revealed that no single strategy worked for all characters.
 While players developed greater proficiency during the game, the difficulty in achieving consistent success may have limited their perceived self-efficacy.
-However, this outcom can also be considered through the lens of the educational effects of the game.
-Previous studies about differential challenges of misinformation showed that young adults often overestimate their ability to assess information effectively\cite{papapicco2022adolescents,porat2018measuring}; in this context, the reaction of our participants, most of whom were young adults could be a positive signal that they became aware of the complexity of misinformation and the absence of one-size-fit-all solutions.
+However, this outcome can also be considered through the lens of the educational effects.
+Previous studies showed that young adults often overestimate their ability to assess information effectively\cite{papapicco2022adolescents,porat2018measuring}; in this context, the reaction of our participants, most of whom were young adults could be a positive signal that they became aware of the complexity of misinformation and the absence of one-size-fit-all solutions.
 The results of the control group support this interpretation.
 In a control group, we observed that the exposure to misinformation materials positively affected the participants' confidence in their ability to tackle misinformation; however, it did not improve their skills in discriminating between true and false news.
 That potentially means that the lower level of confidence in tackling the issue can be a good outcome, showing a more cautious and reflective approach to the issue.